DouglasConnect/edelweiss-data-docs/walkthroughs/query.md

 ## Casts

 The final element of the EdelweissData™ Query Language are casts, which convert data from one datatype to another.
-Because the query language uses a simple type system, EdelweissData is able to infer if a cast is possible.
+Because the query language uses a simple type system, EdelweissData™ is able to infer if a cast is possible.
 If the cast is safe and cannot fail (for example converting an integer to a string), it will be inserted automatically.
 If the cast is possible, but not necessarily safe (for example converting a string to an integer may fail, or converting a float to an integer will lose data), the user has to insert it explicitly using the `cast` function.
 Its first argument is the expression to cast and the second one is the datatype identifier of the type to cast to.

 ```JSON
 { "cast": [{ "column": ["molecular_weight"] }, "xsd:integer"]}